All mortgage brokers must renew their licences with the Financial Services Regulatory Authority of Ontario (FSRA) each year before March 31.

 What if I miss the deadline for renewing my licence?

 If you don’t renew your licence before the expiration date, your licence will lapse and it will no longer be active.
+This means you will not be authorized to deal in mortgages in Ontario.

 If you want to continue practicing as a mortgage broker after your licence lapses, review how to reinstate broker licences.